Essie and I were having a typical chika session over canton in college when she started talking about this guy Carlo from our org.

 But if we’re really a good friend to our friends, why would we even drag them into this murderous mess in the first place?
 I suppose if one has to fly solo, they can always go the PNP route and frame the poor victim with a cardboard that says “ADIK AKO.”
 Ay shet.
 This theory sure did not age well, ‘no?

-To be honest though, I currently don’t have any friends to run to all.
+To be honest though, I currently don’t have any friends to run to at all.
 All my closest friends live far, and that’s why this theory has resurrected in my memory after so many years.
 I think I’ve become Carlo; I’ve become the person other people worry about for not having any friends.
 Malungkot ang buhay dito, mga anak.

 But maybe this theory is ultimately pointless anyway.
 For some reason it just made a lot of sense to me when I was 18.